mitchthebaker/database-systems-fall21-mitchthebaker/README.md

 # CSC675-775 Section 03 Database Systems
 Welcome to Database Systems!.
 Please modify this README file with the following info:

-1. Your name, and student id here.
+1. Mitchel Baker, 917679066.
 Otherwise, I don't know who you are and I cannot grade your work

 2. Update this table of assignments.
 Set to done after one of the assignments is completed: